solana-foundation/developer-content/content/guides/advanced/verified-builds.md

 This guide is meant to be a reference for developers who want to implement verified builds for their programs on Solana.
-We will cover what verified builds are, how to use them, special considerations, and best practices to ensure the authenticity of your program on-chain.
+We will cover what verified builds are, how to use them, special considerations, and best practices to ensure the authenticity of your program onchain.

-# What are Verified Builds?
+# What are verified builds?

 Verified builds ensure that the executable program you deploy to Solana’s network matches the source code in your repository.
-By doing this, developers and users can have confidence that the program running on-chain corresponds exactly to the public codebase, promoting transparency and security.
+By doing this, developers and users can have confidence that the program running onchain corresponds exactly to the public codebase, promoting transparency and security.

-The verification process involves comparing the hash of the on-chain program with the hash of the locally built program from the source code.
+The verification process involves comparing the hash of the onchain program with the hash of the locally built program from the source code.
 This ensures no discrepancies between the two versions.

 > A verified build should not be considered more secure than a not verified